Remote Work

 • Sensitive university data must not be stored on the employee’s personal computer; this may include attachments containing sensitive university information from an email.
 University-issued and encrypted computers configured and maintained by university IT personnel according to applicable standards and baselines should be used to conduct university business, especially any work involving sensitive university information.

-• Employees are expected to use university-provided information systems (such as email systems, computers, VCU-provided file share, Google Drive, etc.) to collect, store, process, and otherwise handle university information.
-For guidance on how to securely store and handle university information, please visit the VCU Data Management System.
+• Employees should practice using university-provided information systems (such as email systems, computers, VCU-provided file share, Google Drive, etc.) to collect, store, process, and otherwise handle university information.
+For guidance on how to store and handle university information securely, please visit the VCU Data Management System.

 Software

-Technology Services provides a suite of software that enables remote work and collaboration while employees are working off-campus.
+Technology Services provides a software suite that enables remote work and collaboration while employees work off-campus.

 Duo two-factor authentication